AliZahr/AMZRecorder/Readme.md

 	// Used when saving the current record to the memory and when combining
 	the new record files together.
 	//The best practice is to implement an Activity Indicator (Loader) in the
-	method ProfAudioDidPauseRecording then inside this method hide the loader
+	method AMZAudioDidPauseRecording then inside this method hide the loader
 	to make sure that the recorded file is successfully saved to the memory.
 }
 ```